 Speaking at the December 13th Justice for All march in Washington DC, Eric Garner's mother, wife, and daughter speak out about their husband and challenge the image of Garner in the media.

-AN ASIDE: I am sicken by these police shootings of innocent black people.
+Reality: I am sicken by these police shootings of innocent black people.
 Just today I was at work reading the headlines on my phone during my lunch break at work: A Black Security Guard Was Killed By Police As He Tried To Stop A Shootingwhere witnesses say a cop shot Jemel Roberson as he held down a suspect in a shooting at the bar.
 A black security guard was shot dead by a police officer as he held down a suspect in a shooting at the bar where he worked.

 Roberson, who was armed at the time, grabbed one of the men, held him down and waited for police, according to witnesses.